 Our purpose is to assure safe and supportive housing, while increasing opportunities for homeless families to achieve goals that empower them to become self-sufficient and enable them to secure permanent housing.

-Check out this video created about the Transitional Housing Program or read this success story!
+Check out this video created about EPH and the Transitional Housing Program or read this success story!

 Transitional Housing Guidelines:

-- If a client has lived outside of Wisconsin, the client must submit a criminal background check from any state in which they had prior residency.
-(Please see us for instructions to obtain this document.)
+- If a family has lived outside of Wisconsin, the family must submit a criminal background check from any state in which they had prior residency.

 - Individuals with substance abuse history may need to participate in AODA therapy.